 To make Levitra more effective it’s also a good idea to address underlying factors which can worsen ED.
 Stress, relationship concerns, diet, exercise, and smoking can all impact the severity of symptoms.

 Some treatments for ED are also prescribed for other conditions.

-Viagra, under the name Revatio, may be prescribed for pulmonary hypertension and Cialis for benign prostatic hyperplasia.
+Viagra, under the name Revatio, may be prescribed for pulmonary hypertension.
+Cialis, on the other hand, can be prescribed for benign prostatic hyperplasia.